Landing Page Optimization

 The term “above the fold” traces back to the newspaper.
 Notice that the most enticing stories are always placed on the first page above the traditional newspaper fold to instantly catch the attention of the readers and compel them to read the entire piece of news.

 Apply the same logic to your landing pages.
 Keep the most important elements of your offerings above the fold — the point at which the visitors are urged to scroll through to get more information.
-Since it’s debatable, so using qualitative tools such as heatmaps, scrollmaps, session recordings, and running an A/B test to figure out which fold would best work for your brand is always suggested.
+Since it is a debatable topic, use qualitative tools like heatmaps, scrollmaps, session recordings, and run an A/B test to figure out which fold would best work for your brand is always suggested.
+Use VWO’s AI-powered free heatmap generator to understand where visitors are most likely to concentrate their attention on your webpages.

-Understand that the above mentioned best practices are not “one size fits all” solution to optimize your landing pages and increase conversion rate.
+Understand that the above-mentioned best practices are not a “one size fits all” solution to optimize your landing pages and increase conversion rate.
 You must always conduct a thorough analysis of the performance of your pages, its respective elements, test them against something you hypothesize would work better, and only then make changes.

 A good landing page isn’t just the one that’s aesthetically pleasing, but one that presents offers that are hard to resist and warrant visitors to share their personal information.
 This Blue Apron’s landing page is exactly what we’ve defined above.